Make It Green Garden Center

 Edible Qualities

-Illini Hardy Blackberry is a medium-sized shrub that is typically grown for its edible qualities.
+Illini Hardy Blackberry is a medium-sized shrub that is commonly grown for its edible qualities.
 It produces clusters of black heart-shaped berries which are usually ready for picking in mid summer.
 The berries have a sweet taste and a juicy texture.

 The berries are most often used in the following ways: